 UNITED INDEPENDENT PRESIDENTIAL PREFERENCE PRIMARY

-Evan Falchuk’s Massachusetts specific United Independent Party has been advocating its members to temporarily change their registration for the sake of voting in other party primaries.
+Evan Falchuk’s Massachusetts-specific United Independent Party has been advocating for its members to temporarily change their registration for the sake of voting in other party primaries.
 As a result, the UIP primary ballot is a blank sheet.

 One major party that’s missing this cycle around is the Libertarian Party.
 While Gary Johnson had an impressive showing in the 2012 cycle, breaking one million votes nationally and earning .97% in the Bay State, this doesn’t translate into automatic ballot access, nor was there any effort made by Libertarians to establish automatic ballot access going into 2014.